hillscottc/docker-nodejs-sample/README.md

 # Sample Node.js application

-This repository is a sample Node.js application for Docker's documentation.
+This repository is the sample Node.js application from Docker's documentation.
+It's a TODO app, with persisted data postgres db.